Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

 where $x \equiv \textrm{Re}(\alpha)$ and $y \equiv \textrm{Im}(\alpha)$.

-The consequence of this three-fold symmetry is that the eigenstates of a three-photon KPO is three-component cat-like states, as shown in Fig.~\ref{fig:chip}d.
-In this work, the three nearly degenerated eigenstates closest to the energy minima form the qutrit space, $\ket{0_\textrm{C}}$, $\ket{1_\textrm{C}}$, and $\ket{2_\textrm{C}}$, which are distinguished by the remainder of their photon numbers modulo 3 (Fig.~\ref{fig:chip}e).
-For example, in the $\ket{0_\textrm{C}}$ state, only Fock states with a photon number of $3n$ (where $n$ is an integer) are occupied.
-Similarly, the excited state $\ket{0_\textrm{C}^\textrm{ex}}$ (the final plot in Fig.~\ref{fig:chip}d) also only occupies Fock states with $3n$ photons, like $\ket{0_\textrm{C}}$.
+The consequence of this three-fold symmetry is that the eigenstates of a three-photon KPO are three-component cat-like states, as shown in Fig.~\ref{fig:chip}d.
+In this work, the three nearly degenerate eigenstates closest to the energy minima form the qutrit manifold, $\ket{0_\textrm{C}}$, $\ket{1_\textrm{C}}$, and $\ket{2_\textrm{C}}$, which are distinguished by the remainder of their photon numbers modulo 3 (Fig.~\ref{fig:chip}e).
+For example, in the $\ket{0_\textrm{C}}$ state, only Fock states with a photon number of $3n$ (where $n$ is a non-negative integer) are occupied.
+Similarly, the excited state $\ket{0_\textrm{C}^\textrm{ex}}$ (the final plot in Fig.~\ref{fig:chip}d) also occupies only Fock states with $3n$ photons, similar to $\ket{0_\textrm{C}}$.

-Throughout this work, the $P/K$ ratio is set to 0.822.
+Throughout this work, the $P/K$ ratio is set to 0.822 (except in Fig.~\ref{fig:rabi}).
 At this operating condition, the Kerr coefficient is determined to be $K/2\pi = 1.46$ MHz.
 For reference, at zero pump amplitude, $\omega_\textrm{K}/2\pi = 3.112$ GHz and $K/2\pi = 1.70$ MHz.
 These parameters were extracted from Rabi oscillation measurements that are explained in Sec.~\ref{sec:rabi}.
-A more complete list of system parameters is presented in Table~\ref{tab:measValue}.
+A more complete list of system parameters is presented in Supplementary Table~1.